ocaktans/An-Estimation-for-Asymptomatic-Covid-19-Cases-of-Turkey/README.md

 ![](images/graph.PNG)

-Graph above shows the leap on the day that the Ministry started to announce case numbers once again according to secondary repositories.
+The graph above shows the leap on the day that the Ministry started to announce case numbers once again according to secondary repositories.

-### Goal of the Project
+### The Goal of the Project

 This project aims to estimate daily increases of case numbers for these days.
-There are several facts and data that makes it possible to build a high accurate machine learning model to solve this problem.
+There are several facts and data that make it possible to build a highly accurate machine learning model to solve this problem.

 These facts are: